xmtp/xmtp-dot-org/src/pages/decentralizing-xmtp.md

 ## How does the network work?

-In this decentralized network there are three types of actor.
+In this decentralized network there are three types of actors.
 Each plays a distinct role in delivering a reliable, high-performance, end-to-end encrypted messaging service for users.

 1. **Clients** will protect message confidentiality and integrity by using end-to-end encryption and signing message ordering metadata.
 2. **Node operators** will deliver encrypted messages as directed by clients and temporarily store them for recipients who are offline.